varletjs/varlet/packages/varlet-ui/docs/ide.en-US.md

 The component library provides the ability to highlight the component syntax for `webstorm` and `vscode`. the `Syntax highlight`, `Code completion`, `Documentation popup`, can be obtained through plugins and Settings.
-The component library provides a separate helper plugin for `vscode`, which can be downloaded from the extension market
+The component library provides a separate helper plugin for `vscode`, which can be downloaded from the extension market.

 ### Webstorm